physicsgoddess1972/Precipitable-Water-Model/README.md

             <h2><i class="devicon-windows8-original colored"></i>Local Deployment (Windows)</h2>
         </div>
         <div class="panel">
-            We are currently working to get this feature operational for all of Windows 10.
+            We are currently working to get this feature operational for all versions of Windows 10.
         </div>
     </div>
 </div>